 Porvenir, admin buildings, hotel and aircraft landing strip for small planes.
 You can’t anchor off the end of the airstrip as the planes come in very low (the fence marks the edge of the runway).

 One of the Islands to the south of Porvenir where Phil had to go to get photocopies of our passports.
 Covered in buildings which also overhang the edge.
 The only open space is the basketball court in the centre.
-The green water is the reef surrounding the island
+The green water is the reef

 A typical small Cay and off lying reefs.